Follow these simple rules to maximise scented candle performance & burn time:

 1. We load our candles with maximum fine fragrance oil.
-Our natural wax blend is also optimised for scent throw.
-As far as natural wax candles go, we're confident these are some if the best scented candles you'll find.
+Our proprietary wax blend & wick selection is also optimised for scent throw.

 3. Give the candle some time.
-Burning a scented candle in short spurts will not yield much scent (it will also create tunneling & reduce the overall lifespan of the candle).
+Burning a scented candle in short spurts (an hour or less) will not yield much scent (it will also create tunnelling & reduce the overall lifespan of the candle).
 In order for the fragrance oil to diffuse into the air, the wax pool needs to liquify and become hot enough to release a fine steam, carrying fragrance particles into the surrounding area.
 This means 2-4 hour burn times for best results.
-Never burn for longer than 4 hours.
+Scent will be optimal around the 1.5 - 2 hour mark.

 4. The space you are burning in will make a big difference to scent.
 A larger, open plan space will require more scent than a small, closed in space for the scent to be easily discernible.

 5. Scent fatigue is a real thing.
 Once you become accustom to a scent in your space, it may become less & less obvious over time.
 Burning an alternative scent & switching it up will reduce fatigue.
 Getting some fresh air in another space will also help.